JSorrell99/Project1/README.md

 After delving into a massive rabbit hole, I decided to analyze stars on the Hollywood Walk of Fame as a scraping project.
 Initially, my goal was to find out who had the most stars, but the more data I uncovered, the more I noticed something: the Walk of Fame is very WHITE.
 This prompted me to dig deeper.

 ## Data Collection
-I first scraped data from Wikipedia’s List of stars on the Hollywood Walk of Fame and created a CSV file with the names, categories, and dates of the stars.
+I first scraped data from Wikipedia’s List of stars on the [Hollywood Walk of Fame]([url](https://en.wikipedia.org/wiki/List_of_stars_on_the_Hollywood_Walk_of_Fame) and the website for [Hollywod the Walk of Fame](https://walkoffame.com/).
+I created a CSV file with the names, categories, and dates of the stars.
 Then, I scraped data from the Hollywood Walk of Fame, filtering by race.
 Using Excel, I matched the names to their corresponding races.
-I combined Caucasian and Australian into “white.”
-African Americans I combined with “Black.”
+I combined Caucasian and Australian into “white,” African Americans I combined with “Black.”
 For about 300 names that lacked race information, I had to manually enter the details by Googling the person or group.
 Cartoon characters, magazines, restaurants, events, etc., were labeled as N/A.

 ## Findings
 My findings indicate that the Hollywood Walk of Fame is predominantly white and heavily favors the motion picture industry.